 So often people buy something because it’s cheap, but they would never consider purchasing the item at full price.
-This is one of the biggest hazards of thrift and consignment store shopping (a specific tip on that type of shopping to come soon…), as well as sale shopping.
+This is one of the biggest hazards of thrift and consignment store shopping, as well as sale shopping.
 We have a tendency to make allowances for color, style, and fit when the price tag is low, forgetting that it’s not really a bargain if you don’t wear it.

 If you don’t love something enough to buy it at full price, don’t buy it on sale, either.
 It’s very likely your purchase will hang in your closet and collect dust!

 Last but not least, consider whether or not you’ll be able to return the item should you change your mind.
 Even the best shoppers among us can make mistakes at times.
 We can get caught up in the sales frenzy or fall victim to poor lighting or “skinny mirrors” in store fitting rooms.
 But, unfortunately, many clearance items are “final sale,” eliminating the possibility of returns.

 When shopping sales (and in general), it’s best to only buy things that can be returned later if necessary, if not for a refund than at least for store credit.
 Try to only purchase “final sale” items when you are absolutely sure they work well for your body, lifestyle, and personality.
 Reserve these risky purchases for “10s” that you want to wear immediately!

 Take Your Time